C-metric in a (nut)shell: Conclusions

 We have carried out a comprehensive study of the C-metric in (2+1) dimensions, placing it inside a shell of stress energy and matching it to an exterior vacuum AdS metric.
 In contrast to nearly all studies of shell construction, the shells we obtain do not have circular symmetry.
 We have outlined the general construction in Section~\ref{Sec2}, where we find that the angular coordinate outside the shell is a nonlinear monotonically increasing function of the interior angular coordinate matched at the shell.
 This has the effect of giving the shell the shape of either a teardrop or a cardioid, depending on the parameters of the interior metric.

-The Class I solutions respect the strong energy condition, regardless of whether they are pushed or pulled.
+The Class I solutions respect the weak, null, and strong energy conditions, regardless of whether they are pushed or pulled and may either respect or violate the dominant energy condition or causality (or both) depending on the choice of parameters.
 Both the density and the pressure tend to be concentrated on the part of the shell farthest from the direction of acceleration: either away from the domain wall if pulled and near the domain wall if pushed.

 An exception to this is the Class I$_{\mrm{C}}$ solutions, which corresponds to a rapid acceleration phase that is disconnected from the ${\mathcal A}= 0$ BTZ black hole.
 These shells will violate the energy conditions for a sufficiently small mass parameter $M<M_{\textrm{crit}}$.
 For $M=M_{\textrm{crit}}$ there is no shell: the black hole is pushed or pulled by a domain wall of finite length with a point particle at its end.